iqtree/iqtree.github.io/doc/Compilation-Guide.md

         cmake ..

-    To build the multicore version please add `-DIQTREE_FLAGS=omp` to the cmake command:

-        cmake -DIQTREE_FLAGS=omp ..

     If `cmake` failed with message about `Eigen3 not found`, then install Eigen3 library and run `cmake` again.
 If this still failed, you have to manually specify the downloaded directory of Eigen3 with:

         cmake -DEIGEN3_INCLUDE_DIR=<eigen3_dir> ..